The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: Review on ILH geometry

 \subsection{ILH Frobenius' theorem}

 In order to build strong ILH Lie subgroups, we will need to integrate distributions on strong ILH Lie groups.
 This can be done by means of a Frobenius' theorem in this category.
 We first define vector bundles on strong ILH Lie groups.
 The definition is based on the properties of the tangent bundle $T\bfG$ of a strong ILH Lie group $\bfG$.
 As it happens for Lie groups, $T\rm G$ is a trivial bundle, thanks to the map defined by $dR(u,g)=d(R_g)_eu$, where $R_g(h)=hg$ is the right translation.
-Considering, more generally, the map $(u,h,g)\mapsto d(R_g)_hu$, leads to the following. \begin{definition} An {\bf ILH vector bundle $B(\bfF,{\rm G},\tilde T)$ over a strong ILH Lie group} $\lbrace {\rm G}, G^k\st k\in \NN(d) \rbrace$ consists of an ILH chain $\lbrace \bfF, F^k\st k\in \NN(d) \rbrace$ and a {\em defining map}
+Considering generalisations of the differential of the right translation map leads to a definition of vector bundles that will be trivial over the ILH Lie group $G$ and carry a suitable ILH structure \cite[Section IX.1]{Om97}: \begin{definition} An {\bf ILH vector bundle $B(\bfF,{\rm G},\tilde T)$ over a strong ILH Lie group} $\lbrace {\rm G}, G^k\st k\in \NN(d) \rbrace$ consists of an ILH chain $\lbrace \bfF, F^k\st k\in \NN(d) \rbrace$ and a {\em defining map}